Towards Paradigm-General Suicide Risk Detection via Speech LLM: Introduction

 \section{Introduction}

 Suicide remains a leading cause of death among adolescents, making timely risk identification a public health imperative~\cite{suicide111}.
-Detection of suicide risk is challenging not only because it lacks a uniform clinical profile but also because it often depends on patients’ willingness and ability to disclose subjective experiences~\cite{CUMMINS201510}.
+Detection of suicide risk is challenging not only because it lacks a uniform clinical profile but also because it often depends on patients' willingness and ability to disclose subjective experiences~\cite{CUMMINS201510}.
 Speech offers a cost-efficient, remote, and non-invasive window into mental states.
-As individuals approach a suicide crisis, measurable changes occur in acoustic dimensions, such as jitter, shimmer, fundamental frequency, and disfluency ~\cite{HOMAN2022102161}, as well as lexical markers~\cite{belouali2021acoustic}.
+As individuals approach a suicide crisis, measurable changes occur in acoustic dimensions, such as jitter, shimmer, fundamental frequency, and disfluency~\cite{HOMAN2022102161}, as well as lexical markers~\cite{belouali2021acoustic}.

 Previous studies have shown the potential of speech as a modality for suicide risk detection~\cite{cui24_interspeech,wu25_interspeech}.
-Participants are typically guided through several speech-based suicide risk (SSR) assessment tasks, such as self-introduction and passage reading.
+Participants are typically guided through several structured interaction protocols designed to elicit speech under specific cognitive or affective conditions, such as self-description and passage reading, which we refer to as speech elicitation paradigms (SEP) in this paper.
 A model then performs detection by taking those speech recordings as input.
-Existing approaches often focus on a single SSR task at a time~\cite{cui24_interspeech}, which requires separate models for each SSR task.
-Empirical evidence suggests that different tasks elicit complementary acoustic and semantic cues~\cite{belouali2021acoustic,lin2025machine}, motivating the development of cross-task frameworks capable of integrating these complementary cues~\cite{DBLP:journals/corr/abs-1708-03920,parsapoor2023performance}.
-The 1st SpeechWellness Challenge~\cite{wu25_interspeech} incorporates three speech-based tasks for automatic suicide risk detection.
-Results from the challenge demonstrated that ensembling information from multiple SSR tasks improves both predictive accuracy and robustness.
-Furthermore, speech LLMs has shown advanced performance on a variety of tasks such as end-to-end translation, speech recognition and emotion recognition~\cite{pu2025empowering,tang2023salmonn, rubenstein2023audiopalm}.
-The strong generalisability of such large models provides new opportunities for cross-task suicide risk detection.
+Existing approaches often focus on a single SEP at a time~\cite{cui24_interspeech}, which requires separate models for each SEP.
+Empirical evidence suggests that different SEP elicit complementary acoustic and semantic cues~\cite{belouali2021acoustic,lin2025machine}, motivating the development of cross-paradigm frameworks capable of integrating these complementary cues~\cite{DBLP:journals/corr/abs-1708-03920,parsapoor2023performance}.

+The 1st SpeechWellness Challenge~\cite{wu25_interspeech} incorporates three SEPs for automatic suicide risk detection.
+Results from the challenge demonstrated that ensembling information from multiple SEPs improves both predictive accuracy and robustness.
+Furthermore, speech LLMs have shown advanced performance on a variety of tasks such as end-to-end translation, speech recognition and emotion recognition~\cite{pu2025empowering,tang2023salmonn,rubenstein2023audiopalm}.
+The strong generalisability of such large models provides new opportunities for cross-paradigm suicide risk detection.